danmayer/danmayer.github.com/_drafts/accessing_an_api.md

 ---
 layout: post
-title: "Accesing and API"
+title: "Accesing an API"
 category: Programming
 tags: [Programming, Development, APIs]
 ---
 {% include JB/setup %}

+Accessing data via an api is a simple concept that developers do every day.
+While it is a easy task, the complexity caused by the uncertainty of an api can quickly show how complicated and difficult programming can become.
+Through a series of examples I am trying to explore some of the issues developers face when pulling data over a web-api, and exploring some of the common patterns and solutions that people arrive at.

 ## Simple

-Accessing an api is simple right something like
+Accessing an api is simple right!
+Let's start with an easy example:

 	class Car
 	  API_ROOT = 'https://some-endpoint.com/'